Lateral Head Triceps Exercises for Bigger, Stronger Arms

 It is an isolation exercise that greatly activates the lateral head of the triceps.

-This means that unlike other exercises such as the push-up or bench press, the tricep kickback specifically targets the triceps muscle.
+This means that unlike other exercises, such as push-ups or bench presses, the tricep kickback specifically targets the triceps muscle.

 Dumbbell Kick Back